dkriegner/xrayutilities/doc/source/index.rst

 Use those carefully not to loose the features you are interested in in your measurements.

 After the pre-treatment of the data, the core part of the package is the transformation of the angular data to reciprocal space.
-This is done as described in more detail below using the :mod:`experiment`-module`.
+This is done as described in more detail below using the :mod:`xrayutilities.experiment`-module`.
 The classes provided within the experiment module provide routines to help performing X-ray diffraction experiments.
 This includes methods to calculate the diffraction angles (described below) needed to align crystalline samples and to convert data between angular and reciprocal space.
 The conversion from angular to reciprocal space is implemented very general for various goniometer geometries.